-A lot of people take photos with a low-quality camera phone and without the understanding of how to frame a shot.
+Many people take photos with a low-quality camera phone and without the understanding of how to frame a shot.
 They end up taking pictures of what’s in the room, like furnishings or appliances or – unbelievably – the toilet, rather than the room itself.
 Renters need to see the space and layout of the property, not what’s in it.
-With so much competition in the market, if your first impression is terrible, renters will skip right over your listing.
+With so much competition in the market, renters will skip right over your listing if your first impression is terrible.

 Learn some photography basics

 Look at a photo taken close up in a dimly lit room and compare a photo taken with a wide-angle lens and good lighting.
-The difference between them will be amazing.
+The difference between them will be tremendous.

 Consider learning some basic photographic principles to improve the level of enquiry on your listing.
 For starters, get the exposure correct.
 Think about the lighting and the time of day.
-Take them too late, or on an overcast day and your photos may look dull and gloomy.
-It’s worthwhile getting the photo as best as possible before relying on post-production.
+Take them too late or on an overcast day, and your photos may look dull and gloomy.
+It’s worthwhile getting the image as best as possible before relying on post-production.

 Even unfurnished properties can have their fair share of clutter.
 Hooks in the walls, wires or messy window furnishings are better taken down than cluttering up your pictures.
-Make sure your house is clean and that dishes have been removed from the sink.
+Ensure your house is clean and that dishes have been removed from the sink.

 Consider setting your property up as a display home, even if you’re still living there at the time.
 Don’t just stop at the interiors.
-Check to see the exterior of the home has also been decluttered and remove any outside rubbish.
-These can be hidden away for removal so the property is viewed in its best light.
+Check to see the home’s exterior has also been decluttered and remove any outside rubbish.
+These can be hidden away for removal, so the property is viewed in its best light.

 Think about height when taking your photos.
 Most people look at a room from standing height.
-Your camera is digital and relies on someone to take the photos, so when taken at standing height, rooms can look closed in and smaller than they actually are.
+Your camera is digital and relies on someone to take the pictures, so when taken at standing height, rooms can look closed in and smaller than they are.

 Edit your smartphone photos

 The camera in an iPhone is pretty good and often better than a regular point-and-shoot.
-Editing your photos with an app can dramatically improve their visual impact, turning an ordinary photo into something amazing.
-There are a number of smartphone apps that excel in basic photo processing techniques, including exposure and colour adjustments, sharpening, cropping and straightening.
+Editing your photos with an app can dramatically improve their visual impact, turning an ordinary image into something extraordinary.
+Several smartphone apps excel in basic photo processing techniques, including exposure and colour adjustments, sharpening, cropping, and straightening.

 Retouch your property photos carefully

-Stunning imagery is going to be at the heart of your property marketing campaign.
+Stunning imagery will be at the heart of your property marketing campaign.
 Just remember that using misleading photos will land you in hot water.
 The ACCC hands out hefty fines to anyone caught enlisting deceptive practices.

 That means you can’t Photoshop out an enormous concrete tower, no matter how much it obscures your ocean view.
-Non-permanent fixtures such as a crane, or a removable washing line are generally fine to remove if needed.
-A general rule is that if you are not going to patch, fix, paint or clean it, then don’t Photoshop it either!
+Non-permanent fixtures such as a crane or a removable washing line are generally acceptable to remove if needed.
+A general rule is that if you are not going to patch, fix, paint or clean it, don’t Photoshop it either!

 Consider hiring a professional

-In my line of work, we have proven that properties with professional photos move up to 40% faster than those marketed with amateur or bad photos.
-It’s surprising that so many people will spend thousands of dollars on getting their property ready for market, yet will baulk on spending $100 or so dollars on hiring a professional photographer to take great photos of their number one asset.
+In my line of work, we have proven that properties with professional photos move up to 40% faster than those marketed with amateur or bad images.
+Surprisingly, so many people will spend thousands of dollars on getting their property ready for market, yet will baulk on spending $100 or so dollars on hiring a professional photographer to take great photos of their number one asset.